boecht/ha-addon-netbox/netbox/DOCS.md

 ## Networking

-- Default TCP port: **8000** (plain HTTP).
-Change the port mapping from the add-on Info tab if needed or front it with an Nginx/Caddy proxy for HTTPS.
+- Default access: via Home Assistant Ingress (click **Open Web UI**).
+The add-on still exposes TCP **8000** for optional direct access; change or disable the port mapping from the Info tab if you prefer Ingress-only.
 - Health check: `http://[HOST]:[PORT:8000]/health/` (used by the Supervisor watchdog).
 - Redis/PostgreSQL listen on localhost inside the container and are not exposed.